Thr 253 Makeup for Stage and Screen

 Office: AC/W 220 - 424-7127

 Materials: Ben Nye: Theatrical Makeup Kit.
-(Required) (Kits will be available in bookstore at the Customer Service Desk.
+(Required) (Kits will be available in University Books and More at the Customer Service Desk.
 Please buy kit specifically ordered for you.)

 Based on goals established by the Theatre program, the goals of this course, for the student, are: 1.
 To have a broad knowledge of the processes of theatrical production; 2.
 To develop a commitment to the pursuit of artistic excellence and integrity.

 Theatre is a collaborative creative process requiring a broad knowledge of the human condition to be successful.
 The importance of theatre in society is well documented, and understanding the role it plays in society contributes to the development of a well- rounded citizen.
 Theatre, as with all areas of the Liberal Arts, is most effectively employed when it is built on a broad base of knowledge.

 The goals listed above will be achieved through the following objective of this course.
 The objective of this course is to provide the student with the knowledge of the fundamental materials and techniques used in stage, television and film makeup.
 The course will be presented as a series of lecture/demonstrations and practical application.
 The student’s proficiency will be tested through projects that include age, character, and style.

 At the beginning of each section of the course, a lecture/demonstration will be given to acquaint the student with the purpose, techniques and demands of the project.
 The student will be provided with step- by- step approaches to the various techniques.

 Following the lecture/demonstration, the student will utilize the techniques given, to accomplish the appropriate result.